 Except for content detailed or attributed below, this website is copyright Peter Jerrim.
 Apart from any fair dealing for the purposes of study and research, criticism, review, or as otherwise permitted under the Copyright Act (Australia), no part may be reproduced in any manner without first gaining permission from the author.

 Except for clearly identified quotes or references, all the words on this website are written by Peter.
 He has created all the images (including images of words) mostly from his own photos but he has also incorporated and mashed works by other people.

 Thank you, amazing artists, for creating your work and putting it out in the world.
 Peter’s photos, along with your visual works, form the raw material from which the images in this site are created.
 Peter hopes your work is honoured here.

-Works used in visual mashups are not specifically acknowledged or attributed if they are used so minutely or they are so heavily modified that they are no long recognisable.
-In this case, parts of the original work are used more as raw material (like paint, found objects or collage) than quoted with distinctive features.
+Works used in visual mashups are not specifically acknowledged or attributed if they are used so minutely or if they are so heavily modified that they are no longer recognisable.
+In this case, parts of the original work are used more as raw material (like paint, found objects or collage content) than quoted with distinctive features.